How to Use an Air Hammer (Step-by-Step Guide)

 Video | seejanedrill

 Next, check the safety valve.
 This valve will release the compressed air in case of an emergency, such as unsafe air pressure in the tank.
 So, make sure the safety valve is working fine.
 To test it, pull the valve toward you.
-If you can hear the sound of releasing compressed air, the valve is working.
+The valve works if you can hear the sound of released compressed air.

-Tip of the Day: Remember to check the safety valve at least once a week while using an air compressor.
+Tip of the Day: Use an air compressor to check the safety valve at least once a week.

 Set Up the Hose Line